 Bobbio is a small town (about 3,500 residents) but there’s so much to see and do!
-First thing first, Saturday is market day and when I arrived I found the town in full swing, with people carrying bags full of vegetables, friends chatting in bars, and the voices of sellers from the many stalls sneaking through the town streets… what a perfect start!
+First thing first, Saturday is market day and when I arrived I found the town in full swing, with people carrying bags full of vegetables, friends chatting in bars, and the voices of sellers from the tens of stalls that sneaked through its streets… the perfect start!

-The history of Bobbio is strictly tied to that of St. Columbanus, an Irish monk that arrived in Bobbio in 614 after traveling through Europe to spread the word of God.
-Here he founded a monastery that became one of the most important cultural centers in medieval Italy.
-The heart of the monastery is the Basilica, which dates back to the XV century and has a crypt which preserves a beautiful XII-century floor mosaic and Columbanus’ marble sarcophagus.
-Today the monastery houses the abbey museum, the town museum, and the public secondary school.
+The history of Bobbio is strictly tied to that of St. Columban, an Irish monk that arrived in Bobbio in 614 after traveling through Europe to spread the word of God.
+Here he founded a Monastery which became one of the most important cultural centers in medieval Italy.
+The heart of the monastery is the Basilica, which dates back to the XV century and has a crypt which preserves a beautiful XII-century floor mosaic and Columban’s marble sarcophagus.
+Today the monastery houses the abbey museum, the town museum and the public secondary school.
 It is also said that this abbey inspired the one that Umberto Eco depicted in his famous novel “The Name of the Rose”.

 The monastery area was originally enclosed within the castle that was built by the first lord of Bobbio, marquis Corradino Malaspina, in the XIV century.
 Perched on a hill overlooking the entire village, the castle was then taken over by the Dal Verme family and lost its defensive function to become an elegant residence.
-It is possible to visit the castle all year round and the entry ticket costs 2 euros (although it’s free on the first Sunday of every month).
+It is possible to visit the castle all year around and the entry ticket costs 2 euros (although it’s free he first Sunday of every month).

 Other interesting sights include the Church of Saint Lawrence, which dates back to the XII century, and the Virgin Mary’s Help Sanctuary, with an image of the Virgin Mary that is said to have dripped sweat from the forehead back in 1611.

 Bobbio turned out to be a great choice, I had an amazing time and I’m already planning to go back there soon to continue the exploration of the area.
-I’m amazed by all the beauty I have at my doorsteps and look forward to finding new places to visit… stay tuned!
+I’m amazed by the beautiful places I have at my doorsteps and look forward to finding new places to visit… stay tuned!

-- I spent only a few hours in Bobbio but this town makes for a perfect weekend gateway, with plenty of things to do not only in town but also in its outskirts.
-For example, you can take the opportunity to visit also Fortunago and Zavattarello, listed among Italy’s most beautiful villages, or you can reach the Penice Pass for some hiking up to the old sanctuary that stands at the top of mount Penice (1,460 mt.).
+I spent only a few hours in Bobbio but this place makes for a perfect weekend gateway, with plenty of things to do not only in town but also in its outskirts.
+An example?
+You can relax at the thermal springs located only 2 km away from the town centre, or you can reach the Penice Pass for some hiking up to the old sanctuary that stands at the top of mount Penice (1,460 mt.).